Québec Breast Cancer Screening Program

 Procedure

-If you’re a woman between the ages of 50 and 69, you may have already received, or will soon receive, a personalized letter by mail inviting you to participate in the PQDCS.
+If you are eligible for the program, you may have already received, or will soon receive, a personalized letter by mail inviting you to participate in the PQDCS.
 This letter is sent every 2 years.
 You are free to participate in the program or not.

-If you had decided not to participate in the Program and have now changed your mind, you can still register.
-You must do the following:
+If you had decided not to participate in the Program and have now changed your mind, contact your Regional Service Coordination Centre (CCSR).
+They will be able to check your eligibility and send you a letter, if applicable.

 To make an appointment, contact a CDD in your region.

 Wait times for a mammogram appointment may vary by CDD.
-To find out about wait times by CDD, consult the Wait times for access to mammography and other examinations page on the website of the Ministère de la Santé et des Services sociaux (in French only).
+To find out about wait times by CDD, consult the Wait times for access to mammography and other examinations page on the website of the Institut national de santé publique du Québec (in French only).

-You will find contact info for these centers in your letter or in the Designated Screening Centers (CDD) section.
+You will find contact info for these centres in your letter or in the Designated Screening Centres (CDD) section.

 - Your health insurance card